pytest-dev/pyfakefs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Entry to release notes added
 - [ ] Linter and mypy show no errors
 - [ ] Unit tests passing
+- [ ] For documentation changes: The Read the Docs preview builds and looks as expected